tfiers/sharp/sharp/config/README.md

-Allow the user to create custom `config.py` files, to specify different run configurations.
+Allow the user to create custom `config.py` files, with which she can specify different run configurations.

 - `spec.py` specifies what this config file should look like, and provides sensible defaults for most all options.